 The company behind this legendary tool that undoubtably wrote computer history is Gilsoft, named after the founder Tim Gilberts.
 It’s no secret that I’m a big Gilsoft fan, probably because of the impact they had with their tools.
 I’m collecting pretty much everything I can find and believe me: this stuff is so rare and expensive these days.
 It took me months to get a boxed Commodore 64 version of “The Quill” and I had to import a working tape from Australia to complete the box.
 Insane!
 Thanks to a wonderful invention called internet I was able to trace Tim Gilberts and he was more than happy to answer some questions.
 Is there a better way to learn about history?
 Tim Gilberts is computer history and he will share his memories with us, giving us a very intimate insight in how it was being an innovator back in the early days of home computing.

 First of all, let me thank you so much.
 Up to the present day, Quill/Illustrator and PAW are considered the best tools for developing text adventures on 8-bit computers and there is still quite an impressive fanbase.
 When I decided to write my own text adventure in 2016, I tested a lot of software for this purpose.
-I even created my own text adventure engine in portable C (which I might use for a simple VIC20 adventure in the future).
-At this point I can say: Quill/Illustrator for any platform and PAW on the Speccy are unbeatable.
+I even created my own text adventure engine in portable C. At this point I can say: Quill/Illustrator for any platform and PAW on the Speccy are unbeatable.
 Even tools that were marketed as better, e.g. Incentive’s GAC (Graphic Adventure Creator) are not.
 I tried GAC and you can’t simply insert a word in already written text.
-You’ll have to rewrite the whole part.
-This is bad user experience.
-Anyway, let’s start with the Questions.
+The Gilsoft tools were so advanced compared to the competitors.
+Ready for the questions?

 Not a problem pleased to help and appreciate your praise for our products.
 I already had a lot of this material gathered to create a webpage and perhaps book on the subject if people were interested, some are direct quotes from my Dad’s recorded information – I put up a website 16 years ago but didn’t get any e-mails so assumed nobody was interested… That page is still there, so now I think I will update it to at least link to what I have gathered over the years and your interview etc once published if that is OK.